-- Cash and cash equivalents are maintained at one large financial institution with a high credit rating. - During the FY21 year, sales to one government customer comprised 9.4% of revenue (FY20: 5.5%). - At 30 June 2021, one debtor comprised 13% of total debtors (FY20: 11%), and the ten largest debtors comprised approximately 51% of total debtors (FY20: 35%), of which 100% were accounts receivable from government customers (FY20: 100%). - Our customers generally do not have independent credit ratings.
+- Cash and cash equivalents are maintained at two large financial institutions with high credit ratings. - During the FY22 year, sales to one government customer comprised 6.7% of revenue (FY21: 9.4%). - At 30 June 2022, one debtor comprised 13% of total debtors (FY21: 13%), and the ten largest debtors comprised approximately 51% of total debtors (FY21: 51%), of which 100% were accounts receivable from government customers (FY21: 100%). - Our customers generally do not have independent credit ratings.
 Our risk control procedures assess the credit quality of the customer taking into account its financial position, past experience and other factors.
 We set individual risk limits based on internal or external ratings in accordance with limits set by the board.
 Our credit management department regularly monitors compliance with credit limits.
 Management believes the credit quality of our customers is high based on the very low level of bad debt write-offs experienced historically.
-In FY21 bad debt write-offs as a percent of the trade receivables carrying amount was 0.1% (FY20: 0.1%).
+In FY22 bad debt write-offs as a percent of the trade receivables carrying amount was 0.04% (FY21: 0.1%).